-2011 CDBG Prog.
-Income Re- Program Other Public Private Source of Funds Needs Addressed ACTIVITY DESCRIPTION PUBLIC SERVICES - City of NF Highland Police Substation - 2616 Highland Ave Payment of rent for use of the facility as a police substation and as a site for the Weed & Seed Youth Mentoring Program 7,500 0 0 0 0 CNF Crime prevention Mid City Police Substation/Resource Center located 1667 Linwood Ave; this activity will pay for rent and utilities for the police substation and resource center.
+2012 Prog.
+Re- Other Source Needs CDBG Program Public Private of Funds Addressed ACTIVITY DESCRIPTION PUBLIC SERVICES - City of NF Highland Police Substation - 2616 Highland Ave Payment of rent for use of the facility as a police substation and as a site for the Weed & Seed Youth Mentoring Program.
+7,500 0 0 0 0 CNF Crime prevention Mid City Police Substation/Resource Center located 1667 Linwood Ave; this activity will pay for rent and utilities for the police substation and resource center.
 Activities include the presence of NF Police personnel, Weed & Seed Youth Mentoring training classes, Niagara Falls Block Club meetings, Memorial Medical Center Wellness Program, Re-NU Niagara and other community activities.
 15,000 0 0 0 0 19 th Street Police Substation - located at 496 19 th Street, funds will be used to pay for rent and utilities at the police substation.
-7,500 0 0 0 0 Substation Officers CD funding will be used to reimburse the City for 2 officer's salaries.
-The two officers will be stationed at the three locations listed.
-120,000 0 0 0 0 Fire Education Coordinator - \$50,000 to continue funding for the City's Fire Education Coordinator, providing services to school age children, block clubs, community groups and associations.
-Previous unexpended funding will also be utilized to fund this position.
-50,000 0 0 0 0 Public safety Niagara St/19 th Street Security Cameras - \$30,000 in funding to provide approximately 3 security cameras in the Niagara Street/19 th Street area to support ongoing crime prevention activities.
-30,000 0 0 0 0 Crime prevention PUBLIC SERVICES - Non-Profit Organizations Niagara Arts & Cultural Center - Summer Program \$22,500 for a summer youth development program designed to provide educational, recreational and cultural activities to youth ages 7-18.
+7,500 0 0 0 0 Substation Officers CD funding will be used to reimburse the City for 1 officer's salary.
+The officer will be stationed at the three locations listed.
+60,000 0 0 0 0 Fire Education Coordinator - \$40,000 to continue funding for the City's Fire Education Coordinator, providing services to school age children, block clubs, community groups and associations.
+40,000 0 0 0 0 Public safety PUBLIC SERVICES - Non-Profit Organizations Niagara Arts & Cultural Center - Summer Program \$20,000 for a summer youth development program designed to provide educational, recreational and cultural activities to youth ages 7-18.
 Funding will be used to pay for personnel including program coordinator, instructors, helpers and security.
-22,500 0 0 3,000 NACC Youth services NFHA - Summer Enrichment Program \$30,000 will be provided for the for the 2011 Summer Enrichment program providing literacy training, music instruction, educational field trips, arts and crafts held at the Doris Jones Resource Center and at the Packard Court Community Center.
+20,000 0 0 3,000 0 NACC Youth services NFHA - Summer Enrichment Program \$30,000 will be provided for the 2012 Summer Enrichment program providing literacy training, music instruction, educational field trips, arts and crafts held at the Doris Jones Resource Center and at the Packard Court Community Center.
 Funding will be used to pay for contractual services, field trips, arts and crafts supplies and music instruction.
-30,000 0 0 35,000 0 HUD & DSS Youth services
+30,000 0 0 16,000 0 HUD & DSS Youth services New Jerusalem Boy's Reporting Center -\$50,000 will be provided to the Boy's Reporting Center for counseling of at risk juvenile offenders referred by the Probation Dept. and the court system.
+50,000 0 0 200,000 0 Niag Co.
+DSS Youth Services Subtotal 230,000 0 0 219,000 0